tanvir-git/odoo-documentation/content/applications/marketing/surveys/time_random.rst

 :guilabel:`Questions` section, select :guilabel:`Randomized per section` for the :guilabel:`Selection` field.
 After enabling, navigate to the :guilabel:`Questions` tab and look in the :guilabel:`Random questions count` column.
-From there, determine how many questions (per section) Odoo should select and display during the shuffling of questions.
+From there, determine how many questions (per section) CoquiAPPs should select and display during the shuffling of questions.

 .. image:: time_random/random-questions.png
    :align: center